comportnx/compack-mods/README.md

 `Pulping corpses is much faster`

-This mod has the effect of making pulping zombie corpses much faster, though special tools (prying etc) are still needed for larger corpses.
+This mod has the effect of making pulping zombie corpses much faster, with regular zs only taking a few seconds, though special tools (prying etc) are still needed for larger corpses.

 ---